anisadsouza/nexus-sentinel/README.md

 Important note:

-This is still a local development app, not a multi-user system with accounts.
-If you later want shared users, private workspaces, or user-specific history, that will need proper authentication and storage separation.
+This is still a development-stage product, not yet a deployed multi-user system with authentication or per-user workspaces.

 ## What Is Already Working